wrought/blog/source/_posts/wndw-and-pandoc-conversions.md

 - peoplesopen.net
 ---

 Thanks to [tunabananas](http://twitter.com/tunabananas)' adventures in Berlin, I got to pick up a physical copy of [Wireless Networks in the Developing World](http://wndw.net/) (WNDW).
-The book is a complete guide to running wireless networks, including background, regulatory information, technology resources, and community resources from experts in creating and maintaining networks in a wide variety of locations.
+The book is a complete guide to running wireless networks in a variety of environments, including: background knowledge, regulatory information, technology resources, and community resources from experts in creating and maintaining these networks.
 It's an excellent source that I highly recommend to anyone interested in internet, wireless, mesh/local networking, community utilities, and information and communication technologies for development (ict4d).

-Further, you are entitled to copy, share, and remix the book since it is released under a Creative Commons Attribution Share-Alike (cc-by-sa) license, so long as your derivative work uses the same license (others can do the same to your version).
+Further, you are entitled to copy, share, and remix the book since it is released under a [Creative Commons Attribution Share-Alike (cc-by-sa) license](http://creativecommons.org/licenses/by-sa/3.0/), so long as your derivative work uses the same license (others can do the same to your version).

 I was disappointed to find that the [wndw.net](http://wndw.net/) website hosted only PDF and ebook formats, with no source files.
 With this opportunity and liberty of a permissive license, I did the following:

-* Obtained a source copy of book \([.odt](https://github.com/wrought/wireless-networking-in-the-developing-world/src/)\) from Jane Butler.
+* Obtained a source copy of the book \([.odt](https://github.com/wrought/wireless-networking-in-the-developing-world/src/)\) from lead editor [Jane Butler](http://networktheworld.org/).
 * Used LibreOffice to export an HTML format of the book \([.html](https://github.com/wrought/wireless-networking-in-the-developing-world/src/)\).
     * This version is generally fairly good, including MathML for the equations and mathematical statements, but there are some formatting issues, namely in the Glossary.
     * Also created a simpler copy to clean and improve the HTML \([.html](https://github.com/wrought/wireless-networking-in-the-developing-world/wndw.html)\) which includes MathJax JavaScript from the mathjax CDN to format MathML into beautiful mathematical representations.